 When it comes to cooling off on a hot summer day, swimming in a lake may seem like the perfect solution.
 But despite the refreshing blue waters and inviting shoreline, lakes can be surprisingly dangerous for swimmers of all ages.
-From hidden depths and strong currents to unseen obstacles beneath the surface, there are many potential risks that lurk beneath the water’s deceptively calm exterior.
-Learn why taking a dip in some lakes is not always as safe as you might think.

 Quick Answer